Yuan1285270/USTechJobsSalaryEDA/README.md

-# Tech Jobs US – Salary Analysis & Job Market Insights
+# Tech Jobs US – EDA

 This project analyzes the **US tech job market** by integrating job listing data from both a **Kaggle dataset** and the **Adzuna Job Search API**.